yuikt/ecommerce-etl-python-tableau-sql/README.md

 # E-Commerce Sales Data Analysis & Tableau Integration

 This is a personal side project focused on building an integrated data pipeline between **Python**, **SQL**, and **Tableau**.
-It demonstrates how to perform data cleaning and exploratory data analysis (EDA) in a Jupyter environment and export the results for high-performance visualization in Tableau.
+It demonstrates how to perform exploratory data analysis (EDA) in a Jupyter environment and export the results for high-performance visualization in Tableau.

-## Project Overview
+## Overview
-The project processes e-commerce sales data to uncover profit trends.
-The core logic involves:
-1.  **Automated Data Acquisition**: Using `kagglehub` to fetch the latest e-commerce datasets.
+1.  **Data Acquisition**: Using `kagglehub` to fetch the ecommerce public dataset of orders made at Olist Store.
-2.  **Data Cleaning**: Handling missing values for "Amount," "Date," and "Category" fields using Pandas.
+2.  **Data Cleaning and EDA**: Handling missing values using Pandas.
-3.  **Visualization (EDA)**: Generating statistical plots with Seaborn and Matplotlib to understand category performance.
+3.  **Visualization**: Generating statistical plots with Seaborn and Matplotlib to understand category performance.
 4.  **Tableau Integration**: Exporting the cleaned DataFrame directly into a `.hyper` file format (Tableau's high-performance data engine) using the `pantab` library.

 ## Key Features